mcounts/mcounts.github.io/README.md

-Working demo of a github.io hosted octopress blog.
+Working demo of a Github hosted Octopress blog.

 [Check it live!](http://mcounts.github.io)